Thursday, October 30, 2014

 Lewis and his father argued often about partitioning the farm.
 Lewis and young William wanted their birthright.
 William the elder did not agree.
 Fueled by alcohol, their arguments turned bitter on the day of the shooting.

-The rest of Lewis' story will be told only after the evidence is presented.
+The rest of Lewis' story will be told after the evidence is presented.
 Lewis Maddox died in 1915 and is buried in a remote cemetery in Brown County, Illinois, with a military marker.

 Quick drop page from Recollection by Joanne Brisebois Designs for Digital Scrapper, 2011